 - Horror fans looking for games with a horror flavor.

-Some great, non-Gaming horror resources about the genre:
+Some great, gaming and non-Gaming horror resources about the genre:

-- Faculty of Horror Podcast, a unique and charming podcast by the engaging and passionate duo, Andrea and Alex, of horror movies who tackle the genre with a modern, progressive bent.
+- Faculty of Horror Podcast, a unique and charming podcast by the engaging and passionate duo, Andrea and Alex, who tackle the genre with a modern, progressive bent.

 - Why We Crave Horror, the master himself speaks, Steven King on why people enjoy horror movies so much.